CME-lab-research/MiPoRT/README.md

 ```

-> Note: The scripts in *Scripts/* were developed iteratively and are not optimized for general re-use.
+> Note: The scripts in *Scripts/* are developed iteratively and are not optimized for general re-use.
 We provide them for transparency and reproducibility.
 Only the essential scripts that reproduce key analyses are provided.

 ## Data availability